 Building Commissioner

-5. The Board’s consulting civil engineer, Charles Rowley, reviewed the Applicant’s plans and specifications for the 20-unit project, and summarized findings in comment letters to the Board.
-Mr. Rowley concluded that (1) the revised site design and building layout plans were generally acceptable, subject to comments detailed in review letters; (2) proposed traffic and circulation on the Property were generally acceptable, subject to comments detailed in review letters; (3) utility connections and service should be verified with appropriate Town authorities, but were generally adequate; (4) grading and drainage revisions were required but were not so extensive as to render the project infeasible; (5) proposed plantings and landscaping were generally adequate; (6) the existing site is serviced by municipal water and sewer systems which are expected to be adequate to serve the needs of the development, and, (7) the Applicant proposed to provide adequate parking spaces on the Property.
-Mr. Rowley made recommendations to the Board for conditions to mitigate impacts of the proposed project and these recommendations are incorporated in the conditions set forth herein.
+5. The Board reviewed the Applicant’s plans and specifications for the 20-unit project, and summarized findings in comment letters to the Board.
+The Board concluded that (1) the revised site design and building layout plans were generally acceptable, subject to comments detailed in review letters; (2) proposed traffic and circulation on the Property were generally acceptable, subject to comments detailed in review letters; (3) utility connections and service should be verified with appropriate Town authorities, but were generally adequate; (4) grading and drainage revisions were required but were not so extensive as to render the project infeasible; (5) proposed plantings and landscaping were generally adequate; (6) the existing site is serviced by municipal water and sewer systems which are expected to be adequate to serve the needs of the development, and, (7) the Applicant proposed to provide adequate parking spaces on the Property.

 6. The documents and exhibits received during the public hearing, which constitute the record for this decision, are on file with the Board of Appeals.
 See Exhibit A.